zindler323/eko/README.md

 ---

-**Propmt:** `Based on the README of FellouAI/eko on github, search for competitors, highlight the key contributions of Eko, write a blog post advertising Eko, and post it on Write.as.`
+**Prompt:** `Based on the README of FellouAI/eko on github, search for competitors, highlight the key contributions of Eko, write a blog post advertising Eko, and post it on Write.as.`

 https://github.com/user-attachments/assets/6feaea86-2fb9-4e5c-b510-479c2473d810